What is LEAP?

 LEAP is 9 days of transformational, outdoor living and learning!

 The Leadership Ecology Adventure Program (LEAP) provides kids from around the world with a hands-on, summer outdoor immersion.
-This leadership intensive offers participants a sampling of outdoor activities while developing their leadership skills and gaining knowledge of both environmental issues and local ecology.
+For over 10 years we have been offering this an exceptional experience that provides participants with a sampling of outdoor activities while developing their leadership skills and gaining knowledge of both environmental issues and local ecology.
 LEAP is a dynamic and experiential program that focuses on both the hard and soft skills associated with living well and being in the outdoors.
 During the 9 day residential program, students will have countless opportunities to positively interact with each other while creating memories to last a lifetime.
 Who ever thought school could be so cool!

 Earn 4 Secondary School Credits in Leadership Studies